Product Development Strategy Defined

 The product strategy describes who your customers are, how your product fits into the current market, and how it will achieve business goals.
 The strategy helps your team focus on what will have the most significant impact on your customers and the business.

-This guide covers how to fit strategy development into your other planning activities, the four key components of an effective product strategy, and when to iterate on your strategy.
+This guide covers how to fit a product development strategy into your other planning activities, the four key components of an effective product strategy, and when to iterate on your strategy.